We are a welcoming and accepting family

 LEADERSHIP

-Church WardensThe Church Wardens are the non-priest leaders of the people of St Anne’s who: support the Priest in Charge; are spokespeople for the people of the Church; and consult with the Bishops as necessary
+Church WardensThe Church Wardens are the leaders of the people of Porirua Anglican Church who: support the Priest in Charge; are spokespeople for the people of the Church; and consult with the Bishop/s as necessary.

 |

-The following people form the Parish Vestry in addition to the Priest in Charge and the Church Wardens Dawn and Stuart are: Mrs Jo Benaki, Mrs Patricia Gordon, Mrs Margaret Catchpole, Mrs Jane Dagger, Mrs Diane & Mr Bob Stuart and Mr Daniel Lawrence.
+The following people form the Parish Vestry in addition to the Priest in Charge and the Church Wardens Jane and Sofia are: Mrs Dawn Herewini-Donovan, Mrs Jo Benaki and Mrs Margaret Catchpole.

-The Vestry is chosen by the people of the Porirua Anglican ministry unit to work with the Priest in Charge.
-The vestry usually meets once a month on the first Sunday.
+The Vestry is chosen by the people of the Porirua Anglican ministry unit.
+The vestry meets usually bi-monthly on the first Sunday.
 The primary calling of the vestry is to:

-The Vestry is chosen by the people of the Porirua Anglican ministry unit to work with the Priest in Charge.
-The vestry usually meets once a month on the first Sunday.
+The Vestry is chosen by the people of the Porirua Anglican ministry unit.
+The vestry meets usually bi-monthly on the first Sunday.
 The primary calling of the vestry is to:

 - promote the worship of Almighty God;

-- discern, articulate and be committed to the mission and vision of the parish (St Annes);
+- discern, articulate and be committed to the mission and vision of the parish;

-- foster the spiritual growth and well being of the people of St Annes;
+- foster the spiritual growth and well being of Porirua Anglicans;

 - lead parish congregational change where this is appropriate; and